rmoskwa/crawl4ai-local-model-embedding/README.md

 The Crawl4AI RAG MCP server supports four powerful RAG strategies that can be enabled independently:

 #### 1. **USE_CONTEXTUAL_EMBEDDINGS**
 When enabled, this strategy enhances each chunk's embedding with additional context from the entire document.
-The system passes both the full document and the specific chunk to an LLM (configured via `MODEL_CHOICE`) to generate enriched context that gets embedded alongside the chunk content.
+The system passes both the full document and the specific chunk to Google Cloud Vertex AI (using the model specified in `MODEL_CHOICE`, default: gemma-2-9b-it) to generate enriched context that gets embedded alongside the chunk content.

 - **When to use**: Enable this when you need high-precision retrieval where context matters, such as technical documentation where terms might have different meanings in different sections.
 - **Trade-offs**: Slower indexing due to LLM calls for each chunk, but significantly better retrieval accuracy.